Healing Your Cat: Practical Energy Practices You Can Start Today

 You do not need to understand everything.
 You do not need to get it perfect.
 You just need to show up, and you are already doing that.

-What You Can Do Right Now
+What Can You Do Right Now to Heal Your Cat?

-#1: Coherence and Breathwork to Heal Your Cat
+#1: Coherence and Breathwork

-Did you know that you can induce a state of comfort in your cat simply by regulating your breathing?
+You can induce a state of comfort in your cat simply by regulating your own breathing.
 It is called coherence.
-Since you and your cat are so deeply energetically connected, when you enter a state of calm and your parasympathetic nervous system is activated, your cat tunes into that, even from across the room.
-This is one of the ways I supported my cat Duchess during her final stages.
-My breathing rhythm had an immediate calming effect on her.
+Since you and your cat are deeply energetically connected, when you enter a state of calm and your parasympathetic nervous system is activated, your cat tunes into that, even from across the room.
+This is one of the ways I supported my cat Duchess during her final stages, and my breathing rhythm had an immediate calming effect on her.

 The practice is simple.

 Sit comfortably and close your eyes.
 Place one or both hands on your heart.
 Breathe in slowly for a count of four, hold for four, breathe out for eight, and hold for four.
 After a few rounds, bring your cat gently to mind.
 Hold them in your heart without trying to fix anything.
+Do this for three to five minutes, and simply rest in the experience.

 Resources: